-Though not all of them cause physical harm, snail oil-esque slim down products can still do psychological harm, mostly because they're not effective, cautions registered dietitian nutritionist Marisa Moore.
-"Using products that don't work can feed feelings of failure and helplessness.
+Though not all of them cause physical harm, snail oil-esque slim down products can still do psychological harm, mostly because they’re not effective, cautions registered dietitian nutritionist Marisa Moore, MBA, RDN, LD.
+“Using products that don’t work can feed feelings of failure and helplessness.
 The US weight loss industry totaled $64 billion dollars in 2014, yet two out of three adults are still considered overweight or obese.
-Something doesn't add up."
+Something doesn’t add up.”

-Curious if any of your go-tos are among the worst of the lot or which ones you should steer clear of?
+Curious if any of your go-to weight loss products are among the worst of the lot or which ones you should steer clear of?
 Read on to find out.
-And once you've tossed your wonky products out the window, accelerate your weight loss wins with the help of these 44 Ways to Lose 4 Inches of Body Fat!
+And once you’ve tossed your wonky products out the window, accelerate your weight loss wins with the help of these effective weight loss tricks you haven’t tried!

 Obalon Balloon Pill